 - This is because laxatives, especially an osmotic laxative, can make you dehydrated.

-- If you take a bulk-forming laxative and you do not drink enough fluid this can cause a blockage in the gut as the faeces (poos) may become dry and difficult to pass.
+- If you take a bulk-forming laxative and you do not drink enough fluid this can cause a blockage in the gut as the poos may become dry and difficult to pass.

-- Long-term use can make your body dependent on them, so your bowel no longer functions normally without them.
+- Long-term use can make your body dependent on them, so your bowel no longer works normally without them.

 - Generally, it is recommended that you do not take laxatives for more than 5 to 7 days in a row.

-- If symptoms persist after this time contact your doctor for advice.
+- If you still have constipation after taking laxatives for several days contact your doctor for advice.

 Possible side effects